 Kangning Wang 王康宁

-During Fall 2022, I was a J.P.
-Morgan Research Fellow in the program "Data-Driven Decision Processes" at the Simons Institute for the Theory of Computing, UC Berkeley.
+Before my current position, I spent time at Stanford University working with Moses Charikar and Aviad Rubinstein, and at the Simons Institute for the Theory of Computing, UC Berkeley for the program "Data-Driven Decision Processes".
 I earned my Ph.D. in Computer Science from Duke University, where I was fortunate to be advised by Kamesh Munagala.
-I interned twice at Google Research, hosted by Jieming Mao and Renato Paes Leme in Summer 2020 and Aranyak Mehta in Summer 2021, and have worked with many other wonderful people there.
+I interned twice at Google Research, hosted by Jieming Mao, Renato Paes Leme, and Aranyak Mehta.
 I received my bachelor's degree from Yao Class, Tsinghua University.

 I have received an ACM SIGecom Doctoral Dissertation Award Honorable Mention, a Duke CS Best Dissertation Award, and Best Paper Awards at SODA 2024 and WINE 2018.